NAKULMAK05/AstroBuddy/README.md

    - Incorporate gamified elements to engage users in astrology and wellness journeys.
 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
-## Contact
-For any questions or suggestions, feel free to contact us at support@astrobuddyai.com.

 ---
 AstroBuddy AI: Empowering lives through the fusion of astrology and technology.